Thinking about buying a new house—or your first house—is an exciting time, but it can be overwhelming when you consider all the moving parts.

 - Amount of privacy

-Attending a private viewing is similar to attending an open house to the extent that you want to inspect the house for issues and faults, which you might be able to use to justify an offer below asking price.
+Attending a private viewing is similar to attending an open house in that you want to inspect the house for issues and faults, which you might be able to use to justify an offer below asking price.

 If you are single, it’s smart to bring a friend or family member with you to the viewing, so you have an extra set of eyes helping out.
 Also, consider using your phone to take as many pictures as you can.
 As you are reviewing your options later, it will be helpful to look back at specific things you liked or didn’t like about a particular property.